Sprained Ankle Treatment

 Common symptoms include swelling, pain (especially when bearing weight), stiffness, restricted range of motion, and sometimes even bruising.
 You may hear a “popping” noise at the instant of the injury.

 It’s important to seek treatment for a sprain right away.
 Ankle sprains that do not heal completely or are rehabbed improperly are much more likely to cause lingering pain, be injured again, or even lead to chronic instability and wobbliness.
-It is also possible that you may have actually fractured a bone in addition to spraining the ligaments, which would require additional medical intervention as quickly as possible to avoid complications.
+It is also possible that you may have a fractured or broken bone in addition to spraining the ligaments, which would require additional medical intervention as quickly as possible to avoid complications.

 Ankle Sprain Treatment